2005-albert Mertz

 Curated by Peter Holst Henckel

-Peter Holst Henckel writes about Mertz:
+Peter Holst Henckel wrote about Mertz:

 Exhibition views from Mertz+, Albert Mertz (2005) at Stalke Galleri, Kirke Sonnerup.